LouieSankey/Spiral_Server/README.md

 Use Spiral while doing computer work to help you manage your time, take better breaks, and avoid burnout.

-Plus, use the tracking feature to keep a record of your work history.
+Use the tracking feature to keep a record of your work history.

 ![Screen Shot 2020-11-05 at 5 20 50 PM](https://user-images.githubusercontent.com/8163492/98314634-45638f80-1f8b-11eb-98f7-2d359b5c39d1.png)